 Neurocommunicator is a complex of means of communication for people with sensory hearing and visual impairments (the deaf-blind) and has a distributed module structure.
-The main device is a small-size highly-productive computing platform which uses cross-modal information recoding to a more intact sensory channel or its subrange and is one of interfaced devices with a modified individual neuroheadset based on a complex evaluation of a person’s sensory systems using «Когниграф».
+The main device is a small-size highly-productive computing platform which uses cross-modal information recoding to a more intact sensory channel or its subrange and is one of interfaced devices connected with a modified individual neuroheadset which is based on a complex evaluation of a person’s sensory systems using «Когниграф».

 The structure of the complex implies transferring the most critical functions to separate modules (separate devices) which are connected to the main device by wire or wirelessly.

 Module for functional testing of deaf-blind persons is a device (on the base of the system Когниграф) that functions along with a specialized programme software which allows to run a series of functional, psychological and cognitive tests for subsequent four- or eight- channel neuro-interface setting and its dynamic adaptation in using.